BenDavidAaron/sklearn-flask-demo/README.md

 # sklearn-flask-demo
 Hey all, this is the demo app for my lighting talk at [this event](https://www.meetup.com/sfpython/events/250124870/).

-In order to use the app, you need to run `generate_training_data.py` and `train_sgd_model.py` in order to get a working model to deploy in the app (You can also just pull and run the `master` branch).
+To demonstrate loading and using a Scikit Learn estimator in a Flask app, you can just run `app.py` in a tmux session.
+Then run `make-requests.py` in another session, or check `0.0.0.0:33507` in your browser.